diwu1990/RAVEN/pe/README.md

-RAVEN PE is supposed to fully configurable, and can act as both linear and nonlinear functions, including
+RAVEN processing element (PE) is supposed to configurable, and can act as both linear and nonlinear functions, including

     1. Multiply-Accumulate (MAC)
     2. Division
     3. Exponentiation
     4. Logarithm
-    6. ...
+    5. ...

 There exists multiple versions of PEs.